Text by CLOT Magazine

 Danja Vasiliev studies systems and networks through anti-disciplinary experimentation with hardware, firmware and software.
 Using computational platforms, Vasiliev engages in the examination and exploitation of System and Network paradigms in both the physical and digital realms, network insecurity, software/OS modification, hardware re-engineering, digital forensics and other technology-related subjects.
-While Sarah Grant’s practice engages with the electromagnetic spectrum and telecommunication networks as artistic material, social habitat, and political landscape.
+At the same time, Sarah Grant’s practice engages with the electromagnetic spectrum and telecommunication networks as artistic material, social habitat, and political landscape.

 Upon registration only: firstname.lastname@example.org.